MathematicGuy/RemoteObsidian/Artificial Intelligence/Week 3 - Optimization in Neural Network and Newton's Method.md

 Back to e hat x minus log of x example. g'(x) =0.5671 (given answer) Let see if Newton's Method work. we have G prime of x therefor ours function for f prime becomed $(g'(x))'$ since f(x) is depend on g(x).
 Starting at $x_{0}=0.05$ we iterate until reached the minimum: 0.5671.
 ![[Pasted image 20241001104348.png]]
 After 5 iterations we found it.
-Quite like gradient descent right.
+Quite like Gradient Descent right:
 ![[Pasted image 20241001105555.png]]

 ### Second Derivative